11/15/2024

 Chairman and CEO

-The defense ministry is not subscription revenue.
-They are still, I'll call it one of our larger perpetual customers.
+The Defense Ministry is not subscription revenue.
+They are still our, I'll call it one of our larger perpetual customers.
 We do have a subscription element in the agreement, but it's for support and maintenance.
 But the defense ministry is just continuing to expand.
 We're up to 33,000 or so users now.
 There's a long, long way to go and a lot of runway ahead there.
-So that business is gonna continue to be significant over the coming two to three years.
-And it'll be in the ranges that we've seen in the past where they've typically spent somewhere between a million or so, a million to a million and a half a year, sometimes more, sometimes a little bit less.
+So that business is going to continue to be significant over the coming two to three years, and it'll be in the ranges that we've seen in the past, where they've typically spent somewhere between a million or so, a million to a million and a half a year, sometimes more, sometimes a little bit less.

 speaker